Should I Get A Lawyer After A Hit-and-Run?

 What-Can-A-Car-Accident-Lawyer-Do-for-Me-420x280

-Your Lawyer Helps Prove Fault and Liability
+Your Lawyer Helps Establish Fault And Liability

 Car accident cases in California rely on the concept of fault.
-The most important thing Los Angeles car accident lawyers can do for you is prove fault and liability.
-You might assume the car that hit you is at fault, but that is not always true.
-It is vital to look at whether the driver operated the vehicle with due care and if a lack of care was the leading cause of the crash.
+Among the important things Los Angeles car accident lawyers can do for you is to help establish fault and liability.
+You might assume the car that hit you is automatically at fault, but that isnโ€™t necessarily the case.
+It is vital to establish whether the driver operated the vehicle with due care and whether a lack of care was the primary cause of the crash.

-When determining fault, we will look at the driver’s actions.
+When establishing fault, we will look at the driverโ€™s actions.
 Examples of when a driver is at fault for a collision include:

 Unfortunately, not all car accidents are clear-cut regarding fault.
-Therefore, evidence is critical to a successful car insurance claim.
-Our California car accident attorneys have decades of experience deposing and interviewing witnesses, collecting evidence, finding surveillance and dash cam footage, etc., to support victims’ car accident cases.
+Therefore, evidence is critical to a car insurance claim.
+Our California car accident attorneys have decades of experience deposing and interviewing witnesses, as well as collecting evidence such as surveillance and dash cam footage, to support our clientsโ€™ car accident cases.

 • Physical impairment